RaspAP/raspap-docs/docs/net-devices.md

 ![image](https://user-images.githubusercontent.com/229399/193248142-8838f585-aeef-4ef0-8aef-109ff9dd338e.png){: style="width:575px"}

+!!! note "Note"
-> :information_source: **Note:** Virtual interfaces such as OpenVPN's `tun0` or WireGuard's `wg0` do not have this capability.
+    Virtual interfaces such as OpenVPN's `tun0` or WireGuard's `wg0` do not have this capability.
 To avoid potential conflicts, change the MAC address and reconnect the device before modifying any other settings.

 ## Ethernet interfaces
 The built-in ethernet adapter as well as USB adapters are usually detected automatically.
 In these cases no configuration is required.